cuevascarlos/ClinicalTrials/README.md

     - `model` Model on which the analysis wants to be done.

     The script is thought to read directories and files in the hierarchy they were saved with `TrainingNER.py`.
-For each of the experiments we have defined a folder where all the models trained under each of the splits where saved inside it.
+For each of the experiments we have defined a folder where all the models trained under each of the splits were saved inside it.
 If `model` parameter is set to *biobert-base-cased-v1.2* only the reports saved in directories that start with this name will be compared, i.e., the BioBERT models will be analyzed.
 On the other hand, if `model` is *longformer-base-4096*, LongFomer models reports will be read and compared.

     The script generates a .txt file where the p-values for all the entities, micro, macro and weighted F1-scores are computed and it is saved in the `directory` introduced as input.

+    Example (Hypothetical scenario): We have run the TrainingNER.py script with split 80-10-10 several times to obtain different hyperparameters and we want know if there is statistically significant difference.
+Each of the executions are saved under the name *{model_name}/{i}attempt* where $i=1,2,3$ and model_name is biobert-base-cased-v1.2 and longformer-base-4096.
+If we want to compare only BioBERT models the following command will work.
+    ```
+    python StatisticalAnalysis.py -d "../outputs/Experiment2" -m "biobert-base-cased-v1.2"
+    ```